 He served on our Board 2017-18, resigning on his move to Jersey.

-Pamela Sydelko is Director of the System Sciences Center at the Argonne National Laboratory in Chicago, USA.
+Pamela Sydelko is the former Director of the System Sciences Center at the Argonne National Laboratory in Chicago, USA.

 Currently studying for a PhD in systems science and theory at the University of Hull, earlier she earned her MBA from the University of Chicago and her M.S. in soil science from the University of Illinois at Urbana-Champaign, where her research focused on coalmine reclamation.
 She joined Argonne in October 1989, coming from the U.S. Army Engineering Research and Development Center – Construction Engineering Research Laboratory (CERL) in Champaign-Urbana.